ZephyrTransport/governance/DRAFT bylaws.md

 The Vice Chairman, if one is elected, shall, in the absence or disability of the Chairman of the Board, perform the duties and exercise the powers of the Chairman of the Board.
 The Vice Chairman shall also perform whatever duties and have whatever powers the Board of Directors may from time to time assign him/her.
 If more than one Vice Chairman is elected and the Chairman is absent or becomes disabled, the Board of Directors shall choose one Vice Chairman to perform the duties and exercise the powers of the Chairman.

 ##### C. President.
-The President, if one is elected, shall be the chief executive officer of the corporation and shall have general and active management of the business and affairs of the corporation (other than the management of projects managed by a Project Management Committee), subject to the direction of the Board of Directors.
+The President shall be the chief executive officer of the corporation and shall have general and active management of the business and affairs of the corporation (other than the management of projects managed by a Project Management Committee), subject to the direction of the Board of Directors.

 ##### D. Vice President.
 The Vice President, if one is elected, shall, in the absence or disability of the President, perform the duties and exercise the powers of the President.
 He or she also shall perform whatever duties and have whatever powers the Board of Directors may from time to time assign him or her.
 If more than one Vice President is elected, one thereof shall be designated as Executive Vice President and shall, in the absence or disability of the President, perform the duties and exercise the powers of the President and each other Vice President shall only perform whatever duties and have whatever powers the Board of Directors may from time to time assign him or her.